Need to Register your business?

 Start Here!

-If your business operates as a corporation, limited partnership, or limited liability company (LLC) and operates under a name other than the name on file with the Secretary of State, an Assumed Name Certificate must be filed with the Secretary of State.
+If your business will operate as a corporation, limited partnership, or limited liability company (LLC) you will need to register with the Secretary of State through their SOS Direct.
+If this entity also operates under a name other than the name on file with the Secretary of State, an Assumed Name Certificate must be filed with the Secretary of State.
+Forms can be found HERE.

 Please Note – Neither the filing of an Assumed Name Certificate nor the reservation or registration of a company name imparts any real protection to the party filing the certificate.
 It is merely a formal process that informs the general public of the registered agent for a business and where official contact with the business can be made.
 In case of a name dispute, it can be used as legal evidence in litigation.